ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 selected-version
 : The selected-version parameter indicates the TEEP protocol version selected by the TEEP Agent.
 The absence of this parameter indicates the same as if it was present with a value of 0.
+Version values are defined by Standards Track RFCs; this document does not create a separate IANA registry for versions.

 attestation-payload-format
 : The attestation-payload-format parameter indicates the IANA Media Type of the